Tehran: Significant weather events

 In February 2005, heavy snow covered all parts of Tehran.
 Snow depth was recorded as 15 cm in the south and 100 cm in the north.
 One newspaper reported that it had been the worst weather in 34 years.
 Ten thousand bulldozers and 13,000 municipal workers were deployed to keep the main roads open.
-On 5 and 6 January 2008, a wave of heavy snow and low temperatures covered Tehran in a thick layer of snow and ice, forcing the Council of Ministers to declare a state of emergency and close down the capital from 6 January to 7 January.
+On 5 and 6 January 2008, a wave of heavy snow and low temperatures covered Tehran in a thick layer of snow and ice, forcing the Council of Ministers to declare a state of emergency and close down the capital from 6 to 7 January.
 On 3 February 2014, Tehran received heavy snowfall, specifically in the northern parts of the city, with a depth of 2 m.
-In one week of successive snowfalls, roads were made impassable in some areas, with the temperature ranging from −8 °C to −16 °C. On 3 June 2014, a severe thunderstorm with powerful microbursts created a haboob, engulfing Tehran in sand and dust and causing five deaths, with more than 57 injured.
+In one week of successive snowfalls, roads were made impassable in some areas, with the temperature ranging from -8 to -16 C. On 3 June 2014, a severe thunderstorm with powerful microbursts created a haboob, engulfing Tehran in sand and dust and causing five deaths, with more than 57 injured.
 This event knocked down numerous trees and power lines.
-It struck between 5:00 and 6:00 p.m., dropping temperatures from 33 C to 19 C within an hour.
+It struck between 17:00 and 18:00, dropping temperatures from 33 to 19 C within an hour.
 The dramatic temperature drop was accompanied by wind gusts reaching nearly 118 km/h.

-During July and August 2025, Tehran experienced extreme heat and severe drought conditions, marking one of the most acute environmental crises in the city’s recent history.
+In July and August 2025, Tehran experienced extreme heat and severe drought conditions, marking one of the most acute environmental crises in the city's recent history.
 Temperatures exceeded 40 °C during a prolonged heatwave, coinciding with the fifth consecutive year of below-average rainfall.
-Reservoir levels in the surrounding region fell, with water storage at Karaj Dam reduced by 58 percent, Lar by 34 percent, Taleghan by 32 percent, and the combined Latyan and Mamloo reservoirs by 47 percent compared to normal capacity.
-Inflows to major dams were reported to be 43 percent lower than the previous year.
+Reservoir levels in the surrounding region fell, with water storage at Karaj Dam reduced by 58%, Lar by 34%, Taleghan by 32%, and the combined Latyan and Mamloo reservoirs by 47% compared to normal capacity.
+Inflows to major dams were reported to be 43% lower than the previous year.
 The water shortage prompted authorities to announce temporary public holidays and the closure of government offices and banks to conserve electricity and water.

-One of the most intense rainfalls in Tehran happened on 21 April 1962, with 10 hours of rain.
-Meteorology determined that the amount of rainfall on that one day was equivalent to six years.